Monday, June 01, 2026

 In others words, the method of how something is shared with others should be the focus of study, not the actual content.
 The way something is delivered (the medium) affects a society just by its characteristics, not only by the message it carries.

-Classroom Discussion and Activity
+Classroom Discussion and Activity: Article read in class

 ASSIGNMENT: CLICK HERE

-to access a copy of the assignment.
+to view the assignment.

 ASSESSMENT: Click here to see the assessment rubric.